Learning Temporal Resolution in Spectrogram for Audio Classification: Introduction

 Using a fixed resolution is not necessarily optimal for an audio classification model.
-Intuitively, the resolution should depend on the temporal pattern: fast-changing signals are supposed to have high resolution, while relatively steady signals or blank signals may not need the same high resolution for the best accuracy.
+Intuitively, the resolution should depend on the temporal pattern: fast-changing signals are supposed to have high resolution, while relatively steady signals or blank signals may not need the same high resolution for the best accuracy~\citep{huzaifah2017comparison}.
 For example, Figure~\ref{fig:hop-size-compare} shows that by increasing resolution, more details appear in the spectrogram of \textit{Alarm Clock} while the pattern of \textit{Siren} stays mostly the same.
 This indicates the finer details in high-resolution \textit{Siren} may not essentially contribute to the classification accuracy.
-There are plenty of studies on learning a suitable frequency resolution with a similar spirit~\citep{stevens1937scale, sainath2013learning, ravanelli2018speaker, zeghidour2021leaf}, but the work on temporal resolution is still rare~\citep{ilyashenko2019trainable,simpf}.
-Most previous studies focus on exploring the effects of different resolutions. ~\cite{ferraro2021low} experiments on music tagging with coarse-resolution spectrograms, and observes a similar performance can be maintained while being much faster to compute. ~\cite{kazakos2021slow} proposes a two-stream architecture that process both fine-grained and coarse-resolution spectrogram and shows the state-of-the-art result on VGG-Sound~\citep{chen2020vggsound} and EPIC-KITCHENS-100~\citep{damen2020rescaling}.
-Recently, \cite{simpf} proposes a spectrogram-pooling-based front-end that can improve classification efficiency with negligible performance degradation.
-In addition, our pilot study shows the optimal resolution is not the same for different types of sound~(see Figure~\ref{fig-map-improvements} in Appendix~\ref{app-figures}).
-The pilot study shows that when increasing resolution, the improvement on different types of sound is not consistent, in which some of them even degrade with a higher resolution.
-This motivates us to design a method that can learn the optimal resolution.
+There are plenty of studies on learning a suitable frequency resolution with a similar spirit~\citep{stevens1937scale, sainath2013learning, ravanelli2018speaker, zeghidour2021leaf}.
+Most previous studies focus on investigating the effect of different temporal resolutions~\citep{kekre2012speaker,huzaifah2017comparison,ilyashenko2019trainable,simpf}. ~\citet{huzaifah2017comparison} observe the optimal temporal resolution for audio classification is class dependent. ~\citet{ferraro2021low} experiment on music tagging with coarse-resolution spectrograms, and observes a similar performance can be maintained while being much faster to compute. ~\citet{kazakos2021slow} propose a two-stream architecture that processes both fine-grained and coarse-resolution spectrogram and shows the state-of-the-art result on VGG-Sound~\citep{chen2020vggsound}.
+Recently, \citet{simpf} proposed a non-parametric spectrogram-pooling-based module that can improve classification efficiency with negligible performance degradation.
+However, these approaches are generally built on a fixed temporal resolution, which is not always optimal for diverse sounds in the world.
+Intuitively, it is natural to ask: can we dynamically learn the temporal resolution for audio classification?